What is Forging, its Applications, Types, and How it Works?

 What is Forging?

-Metals are shaped during the forging manufacturing process utilizing concentrated compressive forces, typically from a hammer or die.
-It can also be described as the procedure of heating, forcibly deforming, and finishing a piece of metal.
+The forging manufacturing process uses concentrated compressive forces, typically from a hammer or die, to shape metals.
+The process involves heating, forcibly deforming, and finishing a piece of metal.

 History of Forging as a Mechanical Process